repoporep/forum-exporter/README.md

 - **Option 1:** **ONE TXT file** containing the entire thread (all pages combined)
 - **Option 2:** **PDFs** (a separate PDF for every page of the thread)

-- The folder format exported for pdfs: is exports/winnerwithin/name-you-chose for each thread you chose to download.
-- The folder format exported for one txt file is: is exports/txt/winnerwithin/name-you-chose for each thread you chose to download.

-Even for threads with 200 pages, it takes a few minutes to run at most.

 ---

 **How does it work?**